 There was just one problem that stood between Mia and royalty.
-It was a problem that I, young, naive, and with big curly hair myself, hadn’t known was a problem problem yet.
-The only thing laying between Princess Mia and societal acceptance were her curly, albeit pyramid-shaped, locks that so mimicked my own.
+It was a problem that I, young, naive, and with big curly hair myself, hadn’t known was a problem yet.
+The only thing lying between Princess Mia and societal acceptance was her curly, albeit pyramid-shaped, locks that so mimicked my own.

 In a scene right out of every curly girl’s nightmare, Princess Mia’s judgmental stylist sizes her up like she’s a puzzle to be solved with patience and pulls on a flat iron.
 And then, a few yanks and swooshes of the straightener later, it’s the moment of the Big Reveal.
 Two panels of curly-haired Mia are separated to reveal a glossy, demure, and smiling princess, as if royalty can emerge only when bushy hair is shed.

 And what else could the seven-year-old in front of the TV take away from this incident but that princesses must have straight hair?

 As I got older, I realised Mia Thermopolis wasn’t the only girl to succumb to prevailing standards of hair beauty.
 The list of stars with tamed manes goes on and on: Nicole Kidman, Andie McDowell, Keri Russell, and Julia Roberts, to name a few.

 Like Mia, I, too, spent years trying to coax the bigness into leaving my hair.
 I, too, went to salons where the Big Reveal was touted as an occasion for celebration.
 Stylists applied heat to my curls until my hair flowed dead to my shoulders, then swirled me around so I could get a glimpse of a new me who would last until my next shower.
 I knew I would receive many more compliments that week.
 I knew I’d feel a bit more like royalty.

 But now, older, wiser, and more suspicious of blowouts, I wished that seven-year-old with sitting in front of the TV had some curly-haired heroines.